Understanding Lower Back Engagement in Deadlifts: Techniques for Safe Lifting

-The deadlift definitely works the lower back but if a grueling deadlift session leaves your lower back sore, in pain, or significantly more sore than the other prime movers such as the glutes and hamstrings, something may be off.
+The deadlift effectively targets the lower back.1 If after a challenging deadlift session, your lower back feels excessively sore, painful, or significantly more sore than other muscles like the glutes and hamstrings, there might be an issue.

 The reason this is a cause of concern is because the lower back should not take on much of the load or undergo sheer forces when deadlifts are performed with good form.